 Organized by the Athens Area Arts Council, Art Decko is a series of nine large-scale paintings installed on each floor of the Vertical Gallery, an unconventional stairwell-turned-art space in the College Avenue Parking Deck.
 Artists include Ashley Anderson, Jared Brown, Jeremy Kiran Fernandes, Ruth Allen, Jacob Wenzka, Hannah Betzel, Will Eskridge, Jeanne Whatley and Dorian Edwards.

-Located in an alley off Clayton Street, former Athenian Taylor Shaw’s new mural resembles a vintage “Greetings from…” postcard and celebrates the Classic City as a musical mecca.
-Part of the new Athens Music Walk of Fame—and funded by the Athens Downtown Development Authority—the mural depicts a collage of local music references embedded into the block letters: Pylon, Widespread Panic, The B-52s and more.
+Located downtown in between Clayton and Washington streets near Classic City Cycling, the new Athens Mural Alley activates an otherwise overlooked alley into a walk-through art experience.
+Artists include John Ahee, Tayler Ayers, Luka Carter, Maria Elias, Elinor Saragoussi Phillips, Tori Watson and Beaux Xavier.
+The series joins Taylor Shaw’s “ATHENS Mural,” which resembles a vintage “Greetings from…” postcard and celebrates the Classic City as a musical mecca.
+Part of the Athens Music Walk of Fame, the mural depicts a collage of local music references embedded into the block letters: Pylon, Widespread Panic, The B-52’s and more.

 Cobbham Triangle Park

-This past year, the slice of land nestled between Prince Avenue, Cobb and Harris streets was transformed into a public art park.
-Highlights include a mosaic sitting wall by Krysia Ara, a towering sculpture by Harold Rittenberry, and granite sculptures by Stan Mullins for games of chess and ping pong.
-The park also features a Little Free Library and charging stations.
+Occupying the slice of land nestled between Prince Avenue, Cobb and Harris streets, the Cobbham Triangle Park is a neighborhood gathering spot accentuated by public art.
+Highlights include an entranceway designed by St. Udio, a mosaic sitting wall called “Flow” by Krysia Ara, a towering sculpture called “Spirit of Inspiration” by Harold Rittenberry, a new “Venus Flower of Love” sculpture by Steve Sweetser and granite sculptures by Stan Mullins for games of chess and ping pong.

 Fire Up the Hydrants

 A project of the Athens-Clarke County Public Utilities Department, Fire Up the Hydrants transformed 20 ordinary hydrants into functional, life-saving works of art.
-Spread across downtown, the hydrants were cleverly hand-painted by local artists including Sarah Cook, Lilli Sams, Dan Smith and Jennifer Zwirn.
+Spread across downtown, the hydrants were cleverly hand-painted by local artists, including Sarah Cook, Ashley Crain, Megan Reeves, Lilli Sams and Dan Smith.

 Hot Corner: An Athens Legacy